 - In certain circumstances, the formula is also used as an input to other formulas.
 For e.g., annuity in the form of recurring deposits in an interesting account will be the FV of every deposit.

 You can use the following Future Value Calculator

 |Future Value Formula =|| |

-This has been a guide to Future Value Formula, practical examples, and FV calculator along with excel templates.
+This has been a guide to Future Value Formula.
+Here we learn how to calculate future value (FV) using its formula along with practical examples, calculator and downloadable excel template.
 You may also have a look at these articles below to learn more about Corporate Finance